Here is our step-by-step guide to buying a motorhome or campervan in France as a non-resident.

 In partnership with our accountant, this société civile is created in your name with a domicile address they provide and manage here in France.
 At the completion, you are provided with documentation (KBIS) that you can use to complete the carte grise registration and take full ownership of your preferred motorhome.

-This process normally takes ~4 weeks but can be longer.
-We recommend starting the application as early in the trip planning as possible.
+This process is currently taking between 4-8 weeks, we recommend starting the application as early in the trip planning as possible to avoid timing issues.

-1) Visit our used motorhomes currently for sale.
+View our new motorhome options or used motorhomes currently for sale.

 When you have identified the vehicle you want and before agreeing on the purchase, you’ll need to obtain an insurance quote in the name of the société civile ahead of time to ensure you qualify for coverage.